 How People Describe This Pain Pattern

-People hold their arm up like they have it on top of the steering wheel.
-They trace along the outside of their shoulder and say, “It hurts right here, and sometimes in my forearm.“
+A patient will hold their arm up as if they have it on top of the steering wheel.
+They trace along the outside of their shoulder and say, “It hurts right here, and sometimes in my forearm.”
+As well, the pain can shift and bother them worse in the forearm.

 When I ask them if there is a motion that they can use to reproduce it, they crook the elbow slightly, hold their arm up at shoulder level and turn it like they are steering a car.
-They often remark that it bothers them when they hold their arm on the steering wheel for a long period or cross mid-line.
+They often remark that it bothers them when they hold their arm on the steering wheel for an extended period or when they cross mid-line.
+Once it gets acutely aggravated, they have trouble getting comfortable.

 This is an interesting pattern as I usually only see a few cases a year but have seen a lot of it this year (2016).
 Research also speaks of it as a less frequent pattern, so why are there so many more cases in my practice now?